Monkseaton Metro station: History

 Monkseaton has been served by a station since June 1864, with the station at the current site opened in July 1915, under the North Eastern Railway.
 Following closure for conversion in the late 1970s, much of the original North Eastern Railway station building, dating from 1915, was retained.
 However, the southbound platform (trains towards South Shields) and buildings were demolished and replaced.

 Monkseaton was recently refurbished, along with Cullercoats and West Monkseaton, in 2018, as part of the Metro: All Change programme.
 The refurbishment involved the installation of new seating and lighting, resurfaced platforms, and improved security and accessibility.
 The station was also painted in to the new black and white corporate colour scheme.

 Facilities

 The station has two platforms, both of which have ticket machines (which accept cash, card and contactless payment), smartcard validators, waiting shelter, seating, next train audio and visual displays, timetable and information posters and an emergency help point.
 The station building houses a restaurant, shop and micropub.
 There is step-free access to both platforms, with platforms linked by road bridge.
-The station has free car park, with 22 spaces (plus one accessible space).
+The station has a free car park, with 22 spaces (plus one accessible space).
 There is also cycle storage at the station, with ten cycle pods.